-The Council staff have reviewed and prioritised the feedback received in the peer review report.
-Improvements that could be made immediately have been incorporated into the final version of this activity management plan.
+The overall findings of the Peer Review were that the Council's Activity Management Plans were well developed to support the Council's Long Term Plan.
+The Council staff reviewed and prioritised the feedback received in the peer review report and incorporated improvements in this activity management plan.
 Other improvements have been ranked and included in the Improvement Plan.